aninditadash/java_basics/README.md

 - __Classes:__ User-defined blueprints or prototypes from which objects are created.
 - __Object:__ An Object is a basic unit of Object-Oriented Programming and represents real-life entities.
 An object consists of :
-  - _State:_ It is represented by the attributes of an object.
-It also reflects the properties of an object.
-  - _Behavior:_ It is represented by the methods of an object.
-It also reflects the response of an object to other objects.
-  - _Identity:_ It gives a unique name to an object and enables one object to interact with other objects.
 - __Interfaces:__ Like a class, an interface can have methods and variables, but the methods declared in an interface are by default abstract (only method signature, no body).
 - __Arrays:__ Collections of elements of the same data type.
 - __String:__ A sequence of characters (a special class in Java).
 The difference between a character array and a string in Java is, that the string is designed to hold a sequence of characters in a single variable whereas, a character array is a collection of separate char-type entities.